yozananta/yozananta/README.md

 ###

-<p align="left">🔭 This is where I showcase the projects I've worked on, including personal, academic, and freelance works.<br>🌱 I’m currently learning advanced Laravel development, JavaScript for web applications.<br>👯 I’m looking to collaborate on web development projects, especially those related to cultural, creative, or social impact sectors.<br>- 📫 How to reach me: yozananta@gmail.com<br>⚡ Fun fact: I also enjoy composing music as wavegoose.</p>
+<p align="left">🔭 This is where I showcase the projects I've worked on, including personal, academic, and freelance works.<br>🌱 I’m currently learning advanced Laravel development, JavaScript for web applications.<br>👯 I’m looking to collaborate on web development projects, especially those related to cultural, creative, or social impact sectors.<br>📫 How to reach me: yozananta@gmail.com<br>⚡ Fun fact: I also enjoy composing music as wavegoose.</p>

 ###